 ChicagoCAC was founded by former Chicago Mayor Richard M. Daley in 1998.
 The city, county and state provided seed money and additional resources to build our center, which opened in 2001.
 Renowned Chicago architect Stanley Tigerman designed the original 24,000-square-foot facility specifically for ChicagoCAC, incorporating child-friendly elements in each aspect of the design.
 The interior and exterior of our building are brightly colored to mimic a playhouse or castle that a child might design.
 Windows within the building sit low so that children can see out and plenty of light can come in.
 The entire space was designed as a figure-8, so hallways continue without dead ends.

 In January 2015, we completed construction of an 18,000-square-foot expansion to better support the families we serve.
 Designed by Chicago architects Holabird & Root, the new space was designed to incorporate the same child-friendly elements as the first building.

-The additional space improved the quality and number of child- and family-friendly spaces, shaped the physical environment to enhance collaboration among our teams, doubled our mental health program capacity by adding staff and dedicated space and added a community training center to broaden our prevention efforts.
-Learn more.
+The additional space improved the quality and number of child- and family-friendly spaces, shaped the physical environment to enhance collaboration among our teams, doubled our mental health program capacity by adding dedicated space for new staff, and included a new community training center to broaden our prevention efforts.

 We are occasionally able to offer tours of the center.
 If you are interested please send a request a tour to firstname.lastname@example.org.